manishbhatt/tjcli/README.md

-## Journaling,Todo and Tasks using cli
+# journaling-cli

+## Journal, To-Do, and Notes from the command line